ouraigua-zz/JOCircularSlider/README.md

 import JOCircularSlider
 ```
 Drag a UIView to your storyboard, change its class of to CircularSlider and start visually customising the design to your liking.
-All the paramters are IBInspectable, so you can configure the slider straight from the attribute inspector tab, without having to write a single line of code.
+All the parameters are IBInspectable, so you can configure the slider straight from the attribute inspector tab, without having to write a single line of code.

 ![](https://github.com/ouraigua/JOCircularSlider/blob/master/Screenshots/shot4.gif)